 Remote access scams are one of the largest growing types of scams in Australia.
-In 2022, Scamwatch reported that $21 million was lost to remote access scams – a figure expected to grow in 2023.
+In 2022, Scamwatch reported that $21 million was lost to remote access scams – a figure expected to grow.

 The more you learn about remote access scams, the more power you have to prevent them from happening to you.
 That’s why we’ve compiled a guide to keeping your personal and financial information safe from remote access scams, including the common warning signs to look out for.